Triple-towered

 Party per pale Azure and Gules, overall a lion rampant Argent, winged Or, grasping in his dexter forepaw a sword erect Or.
 Crest: Upon a helm lined Gules, its bevor charged with a Latin cross patty and pierced with a Latin cross, and with a wreath Argent and Gules, a dexter winged forepaw Or, grasping an escutcheon quarterly: 1 Azure, a god Garuda sejant Argent; 2 Gules, a castle triple-towered Or, masoned Sable; 3 Argent, six pallets Gules; 4 Azure, five plates.
 Mantling: Gules doubled Argent.

-Coat of arms emblazoned by me, in plain tinctures, outlined in Sable, shown as rotated shield, with a semi-circular external shape and with a leather finishing.
+Arms painted by me, in plain tinctures, contoured in Sable, displayed as rotated shield, with a semi-circular external shape and with a leather finishing.

 Coat of arms of the family of Rui J. Vaz, US, designed by him and emblazoned by me.